 The Project

-Starting in the summer of 2024 as a mere collection of designs in a sketchbook, this project quickly blossomed into something bigger: as more people were involved, introducing their own individual and unique inputs, this show became much more than a simple runway.
+Starting in the summer of 2024 as a mere collection of designs in a sketchbook, this project quickly blossomed into something bigger.
 VOLOSCO has created a community of young students who appreciate fashion and wish to express their interest in it among like-minded individuals, and it is unique in the sense that it isn’t overseen or managed by an adult professional.
 The show in itself is entirely created, organised, and held by students.
 This enables them to take full creative control, limiting restrictions and allowing them to make independent decisions and explore their talents in an environment that values collaboration and individual uniqueness.
 It empowers students to shape something meaningful on their own terms, proving that passion, when shared, can build something far greater than a single vision.

 The Concept